 Thank you for joining our mailing list.

-We send out an annual letter with an offer of our latest wines in early Spring.
-Here is our latest newsletter with a link to our farm direct order form.
-We hope you enjoy reading it.
+We aim to send out an annual letter with an offer of our latest wines in early Spring.
+Here is a copy of our last newsletter, as we didn’t release any wines in 2020.

 There goes the first ten years of Ruggabellus.
 We’ve been looking forward to this moment for a long time now.
 It almost feels like it was in another lifetime that Emma and I bravely committed to buying our first few tonnes of grapes.
 We were excited to explore the wine-making techniques learnt in local cellars and others we’d imagined whilst reading about this beautiful and ancient craft.
 The reason we’ve been looking forward to this is because a decade feels like a significant period of time … enough time to settle in to our craft, accrue some meaningful knowledge and most importantly, enough time for the knowledge to manifest itself in our work.
 We are privileged to still be in business and grateful for the opportunity to be able to reflect on these foundation years!